cgabriel5/nodecliac/README.md

 #### Ignoring Options

-When an option(s) should be ignored by the completion engine simply prefix the option with an exclamation-mark (`!`).
-This indicator is meant to be used when an option has already been used to not show the option again, for example.
+Letting the completion engine know an option should be ignored (not used) is simple.
+Just prefix the option with an exclamation-mark (`!`).
+This is meant to be used when an option has already been used and therefore doesn't need to be shown again.

 #### Environment Variables